 Rotterdam is shown in diverse ways by photographers throughout history.
 In post war Rotterdam Cas Oorthuys, Henk Jonker and Aart Klein show an orderly, bright and modern city where empty spaces symbolize progress.
 Photography from the 1960s and 1970s by Carel Blazer and Onno Meeter, offer a new colourful perspective on the city and reflect the social and economic challenges of the time.
 In the 1980s and 1990s, Jannes Linders and Gilbert Fastenaekens shattered the myth of orderly Rotterdam.
 They captured industrial estates, vacant buildings and forgotten places allowing the "urban landscape" to flourish as a photographic genre.

-See how Rotterdam’s city centre has developed into a place of icons and spectacular architecture.
 The striking skyline, the Erasmus Bridge and contemporary high-rises like the Zalmhaven Tower come to mind.
 Photographers such as Lou Muuse and Janine Schrijver capture the city from unique perspectives – revealing both the aesthetics and the social significance of the urban environment.
 Their images pose the question: “Who owns the city?” and demonstrate how photography contributes to the collective memory, urban identity and engagement of residents.

 Archival gems and special loans